krahets/hello-algo/en/docs/chapter_greedy/max_capacity_problem.md

 The reason why the greedy method is faster than enumeration is that each round of greedy selection "skips" some states.

-For example, under the state $cap[i, j]$ where $i$ is the shorter partition and $j$ is the taller partition, greedily moving the shorter partition $i$ inward by one step leads to the "skipped" states shown below. **This means that these states' capacities cannot be verified later**.
+For example, under the state $cap[i, j]$ where $i$ is the shorter partition and $j$ is the taller partition, greedily moving the shorter partition $i$ inward by one step leads to the "skipped" states shown in the figure below. **This means that these states' capacities cannot be verified later**.

 $$
 cap[i, i+1], cap[i, i+2], \dots, cap[i, j-2], cap[i, j-1]